open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/go-sdk.md

        opa, err := sdk.New(ctx, opts)
 ```

-> The `DefaultOptions` enables the Enterprise OPA VM target globally as a side-effect.
+> The `DefaultOptions` enables the EOPA VM target globally as a side-effect.

-Since Enterprise OPA's data source and decision log sink features are
+Since EOPA's data source and decision log sink features are
 implemented as standard OPA plugins, there is no additional implementation
 required.
 To enable specific sources and sinks edit the configuration passed to
 the SDK.
 See the [Configuration](/enterprise-opa/reference/configuration)